proactor-dev/proactor-blog/2-deploy-rust-webapp-to-vps.md

 ```
 The IP and port may be different on your case depending on your Rocket application configurations.

 Congratulations!
 This ends the first part of the article.
-Next we will configure Apache Server to serve Rocket Application to make it available from the Internet.
+Next we will make Rocket application run as a service and configure Apache to serve Rocket application to make it available from the Internet.

+## Step 3.
+Make Rust Application run as a service